 The biggest risk factors are:

-- the amount of alcohol drunk
+- the amount of alcohol drunk, especially over a short time

 - how often alcohol is drunk throughout the pregnancy.